RicardoLMMatos/Conquiztadors-ms2/README.md

 1. Go to the [Conquiztadors repo](https://github.com/RicardoLMMatos/Conquiztadors-ms2)
 2. Click on the green *Code* button and *Download ZIP*
 3. Extract the ZIP file on your local machine
-4. Run the *index.html* file in a browser
+4. Open the *index.html* file in a browser

 #### To clone the repo:
 1. Go to the [Conquiztadors repo](https://github.com/RicardoLMMatos/Conquiztadors-ms2)